MagicLegend/craftFasterio/README.md

 # craftFasterio
 An small mod for Factorio which adds research that will enable the player to craft faster.
 Extremely OP, extremely handy.

 Based upon: http://www.factorioforums.com/forum/viewtopic.php?f=87&t=12787.
 Since the original creator was an extreme doosh to me, I couldn't care less if he doesnt want me to port his code to 0.12.
-I am going to call the code mine now, and put it under MIT licence.
+I am going to call the code mine now, and put it under ICC licence.

 Deal with it.